-“Well, yes perhaps,” he says.
+“Well, perhaps,” he says.

 “And if you talked about the old times, they’d get bored and they’d have nothing more to say…”

-“Yes, okay, well let’s see about getting you on that train back home…”
+“Well anyway, let’s see about getting you on that train back home…”

-Mr Patel, my old local newsagents, gives me a shrug and has a face full of benign indifference when I tell him I’ve been away, living in Greece.
+Back in South London.
+The old manor.
+Nothing has changed.
+Mr Patel, my old local newsagents, gives me a shrug, his face full of benign indifference when I tell him I’ve been away, living in Greece.